 Zip World

-We were in Wales for the October half term, one of Nicky's friends has a cottage in Penmachno in the upper Machno valley 4 miles south of Betws-y-Coed, that was our base for the week.
+We were in Wales for the October half term.
+One of Nicky's friends has a cottage in Penmachno in the upper Machno valley, about 4 miles south of Betws-y-Coed, and that was our base for the week.
 We stayed here last year too.
-It's lovely.
-Two bedrooms, log burner downstairs, Londis over the road that sells everything you've forgotten and spares for mountain bikes.
+It's lovely: two bedrooms, a log burner downstairs, and a Londis over the road that sells everything you've forgotten, plus spares for mountain bikes.

 Penmachno.

-We booked Zip World for Wednesday, this post is about that, so less general chat, more Zip World!
-It's about 45 minutes from the cottage to Zip World, it was late October when we were there so the drive from the cottage to Zip World was even more scenic than usual, a sea of orange, red, yellow & green, with the odd smattering of blue skies.
+We booked Zip World for Wednesday.
+This post is about that, so less general chat and more Zip World.
+It's about 45 minutes from the cottage to Zip World.
+It was late October when we were there, so the drive from the cottage to Zip World was even more scenic than usual: a sea of orange, red, yellow and green, with the odd smattering of blue skies.
 The final part of the drive along the A5 through the Nant Ffrancon valley is breathtaking.

 Nant Ffrancon valley.

-I drifted again there...
-The site is right next door to a working quary.
-We were booked in at 1320, we arrived at about 1245 and got booked in.
-The site is big with a few activites on site.
-There's obviously the zip line, there's quarry carts, gravity powered three wheelers on a crushed slate track.
-Quarry tour, a drive around the quarry in a truck.
-Quarry flyer a mini zip line and aero explorer a zip coaster.
+I drifted again there.
+The site is right next door to a working quarry.
+We were booked in at 1320, arrived at about 1245 and got checked in.
+The site is big, with a few activities on site.
+There's obviously the zip line, but there are also quarry carts, gravity-powered three-wheelers on a crushed slate track, a quarry tour in a truck, Quarry Flyer, a mini zip line, and Aero Explorer, a zip coaster.

-When you've checked in there's a safety briefing then it's time to don your flight suit.
-If you know me, you'll know I look good in everything!
-As you can see I even make a flight suit look sexy!
+Once you've checked in, there is a safety briefing and then it is time to don your flight suit.
+If you know me, you'll know I look good in everything.
+As you can see, I even make a flight suit look sexy.

-Once you've been checked and double checked and had your wrist band signed by the double checker, you make your way to the small zip line for your taster flight before the main event.
-It's a short walk in your sexy suit then up a few stairs into the launch cabin.
-You lay on a pneumatic bed, they click you onto the whizzy down the wire thing, then they lower the bed and you're hanging on the wire in your suit waiting.
+Once you've been checked and double checked, and had your wrist band signed by the double checker, you make your way to the small zip line for your taster flight before the main event.
+It's a short walk in your sexy suit, then up a few stairs into the launch cabin.
+You lie on a pneumatic bed, they click you onto the whizzy-down-the-wire thing, then they lower the bed and you're hanging on the wire in your suit waiting.

 Top of the mini zip line.